GITMCode/GITM/srcDoc/install.md

 *[MPI]: Message Passing Interface

-! note
+!!! note
   On linux systems (including Windows Subsystem for Linux), gfortran is often used.
 This is the most robustly tested compiler for GITM.
-One problem with gfortran is that the gcc-10 and above version don't place well with MPI for some reason.

   The version of gfortran on your system should be automatically detected.
 If it is not, you may specify the version manually.
-Use `-compiler=gfortran` for older versions (9 and below) and `-compiler=-gfortran10` for version 10+.
+Use `-compiler=gfortran` for older versions (9 and below) and `-compiler=-gfortran10` for version 10+ when running `./Config.pl`.

   There is a very good chance that you have 10+.

 There is no difference in the outputs between different compilers, however some compilers may produce slightly faster executables than others.
 For example, using ifort on [Pleiades](https://www.nas.nasa.gov/hecc/resources/pleiades.html) is faster than using gfortran (gcc) or aocc.

 As GITM can run on as many (or few) CPU cores as you wish, it is possible to run GITM on a laptop or a workstation.
 This is recommended for development, as the turnaround for test runs will be much faster.
-We develop GITM on 8+ core machines and can run the default test problem of 4 processors with no problems.
+We develop GITM on 8+ core machines and can run the default tests on 4 processors with no problems.
 Most modern computers are capable of this now.

 !!! warning "Using `conda` to install dependencies is not recommended"